-Prerequisite: Grade of C or better in REA 090 or equivalent English and Writing assessment score placement, and Grade of C or better in ENG 121; or instructor permission
+Prerequisite: Demonstrated college readiness in Reading (www.ccd.edu/ collegeready) and Grade of C or better in ENG 121; or instructor permission

 POS 280 | Internship

 Provides students with the opportunity to supplement coursework with practical work experience related to their educational program.
 Students work under the immediate supervision of experienced personnel at the business location and with the direct guidance of the instructor.